 If you’d like to discuss any injury caused by lift or elevator accidents, why not give us a call on 0800 073 8801 today.

 It costs nothing to enquire, and you’re under no obligation to proceed to lift accident claims.

 Alternatively, if you’d like to find out more about when you could make a No Win No Fee claim, then please carry on reading.

 Select A Section

-If you’ve suffered an injury caused by somebody else while using a lift or escalator, then you might be entitled to compensation for your injuries.
+If you’ve suffered an injury caused by somebody else while using a lift, then you might be entitled to compensation for your injuries.
 There are many types of claim that are possible, including a stuck in a lift accident, an accident where you were crushed in a lift, a fall in a lift because it stopped suddenly, amongst other things.

 In this guide, we’re going to explain in detail what a lift accident is and when you could be entitled to compensation, what you can claim for and how you can prove somebody else is to blame.

 Claims could be possible for an accident at work, in shopping centres, in hospitals, at airports or even for a lift accident at a stadium.
 Injuries can be caused by trips or falls, part of your body being crushed or because you’ve been trapped.

 To be eligible to seek compensation, you’ll need to claim within the personal injury claims time limit.
 This is a 3-year period from the date of your accident.
 It could also start from the date a doctor diagnosed your injuries.